Sunshine on Leith (album): Legacy and influence

-Sunshine on Leith, a stage musical spotlighting the songs of The Proclaimers, was named in renown of the album and title track.
+Sunshine on Leith, a stage musical spotlighting the songs of the Proclaimers, was named in for the album and title track.
 The TMAAward-winning musical debuted in 2007, and the film adaptation, starring Peter Mullan and Jane Horrocks, was completed in 2013, grossing over US$4.7 million after debuting at No. 3 in the UK box office.

 Noted for its Scottish nationalist tenets, the album track "Cap in Hand" enjoyed a remarkable vogue in 2014 owing to the Scottish Independence Referendum, reaching No. 6 in Scotland and No. 62 on the UK Singles Chart.